dubersfeld/tiergarten-watch/README.md

 ![alt text](images/loadBalancing.png "Load Balancing")

-Note that for each update the port number changes.
+Note that for each update the port number changes in a round-robin way.
 Customer-server is a dummy server that display always the same response except for port number.

 To stop a process click the Stop button.